RahulBadenkal/y-excalidraw/README.md

 import * as Y from "yjs";

 import type { ExcalidrawImperativeAPI } from "@excalidraw/excalidraw/types/types";
-import { ExcalidrawBinding, ExcalidrawAssetsBinding } from "@y-excalidraw/y-excalidraw"
+import { ExcalidrawBinding, ExcalidrawAssetsBinding } from "y-excalidraw"

 import { WebrtcProvider } from 'y-webrtc'